The History Boys (film): Plot

-The boys continue their studies and all gain places at Oxford and Cambridge, including the dimwitted Rudge, with Posner winning a scholarship and Dakin an exhibition (although both Felix and Scripps later refer to it as a scholarship).
-On the day they gathered at school on receiving their results, Dakin calls out Irwin on his lie of attending Oxford, Irwin admits that he studied at Bristol and attended Oxford only for a teaching diploma, then Dakin asks him out for a drink, overtly revealing his sexual interest in him, much to Irwin's confusion and repressed enthusiasm.
+The boys continue their studies and all gain places at Oxford and Cambridge, including the dimwitted Rudge, with Posner winning a scholarship and Dakin an exhibition.
+On the day they gather at school to share their results, Dakin quietly calls out Irwin on his lie of attending Oxford.
+Irwin admits that he studied at Bristol and attended Oxford only for a teaching diploma.
+Dakin then asks him out for a drink, overtly revealing his sexual interest in him, much to Irwin's confusion and repressed enthusiasm.
 They agree to get together that very Sunday.
 Dakin then proceeds to the Headmaster's office and, by threatening to reveal Felix's own sexual harassment of Fiona, forces him to reinstate Hector.

-As the boys prepare to leave the grammar school, Hector, revealing that he is staying at the school, agrees to give Dakin a ride home on the motorbike "for old times' sake".
+As the boys prepare to leave the grammar school, Hector, revealing that he is staying on at the school, agrees to give Dakin a ride home on the motorbike "for old times' sake".
 However, before they leave, the headmaster runs out and stops them, saying that Hector should not take one of the boys.
 He suggests that Hector take Irwin instead.
-Dakin gladly hands the helmet to him, and the screen fades to white as they drive off, the boys waving happily and laughing.
+Dakin gladly hands the helmet to Irwin, and the screen fades to white as they drive off, the boys waving and happy and laughing.

 A motorcycle accident occurs off-screen, and Hector is killed, although Irwin survives with a broken leg.
-Dakin (in voiceover) says that Irwin had never been on the back of a bike and so may have unbalanced Hector, causing the accident, and that he and Irwin never got a chance to meet that Sunday.
-The boys sing "Bye Bye Blackbird" at Hector's memorial service and the Headmaster gives a general speech.
+Dakin says that Irwin had never been on the back of a bike and so may have unbalanced Hector, causing the accident, and that he and Irwin never got a chance to meet that Sunday.

+The boys sing "Bye Bye Blackbird" at Hector's memorial service, and the Headmaster gives a eulogy.
 Mrs Lintott then turns and asks: "Will they come to my funeral, I wonder?"
-The school hall is shown with only the boys sitting and each recounts his life.
-Akthar is a headmaster, Crowther a magistrate, Timms a drug-taking dry-cleaning manager, and Dakin a tax lawyer.
+The school hall is shown with only the boys sitting in it, and each recounts his life after school.
+Akthar became a headmaster, Crowther a magistrate, Timms a drug-taking owner of a dry-cleaning chain, and Dakin a well-off tax lawyer.
 Lockwood, a junior army officer, was killed by friendly fire at the age of 28.
-Rudge is a builder, Scripps a journalist, and Irwin makes history TV programmes, though Mrs Lintott says they are more journalism.
+Rudge became a builder, Scripps a journalist, and Irwin makes history TV programmes (though Mrs Lintott considers them "more journalism than history").
 Posner is a teacher and takes the same approach that Hector did, save for the touching.
-The final shot shows the boys and teachers standing at the field trip lawn, with Hector's voice encouraging them to "pass it on".
+The final shot recalls the boys and teachers posing for a photo on their field trip to Fountains Abbey, with Hector's voice encouraging them all to "pass it on".